devakapatel/t9-nextra-4/content/sem-5/question-banks/psc/unit-3.md

 Slicing and indexing in NumPy provide efficient ways to access and manipulate data within arrays.
 Understanding these operations is essential for effective data analysis and scientific computing.
 The examples above illustrate how to work with a simple two-dimensional array, making it easy to apply these concepts to more complex datasets.

-## 15) Discuss the importance of curve plotting in data analysis.
-Demonstrate how to create and customize a simple line plot using Matplotlib and PyLab.
+## <mark> 15) Discuss the importance of curve plotting in data analysis.
+Demonstrate how to create and customize a simple line plot using Matplotlib and PyLab. </mark>

 #### Importance of Curve Plotting in Data Analysis